Affine flag varieties and quantum symmetric pairs: The algebra and its stably canonical basis

 \section{The algebra $\K^{\C}_n$ and its stably canonical basis}

-Let $\K^{\C}_n$ be the vector space over $\mbb Q(v)$ spanned by the formal symbols $[A]$ where $A \in \widetilde \Xi_n$. \nmcl[K dot c n]{$\K^{\C}_n$}{Stabilization algebra of affine type C} \nmcl[A braket]{$[A]$}{Standard basis element of $\K_n^\C$} By Proposition ~\ref{new-10.2.1} and applying a standard argument, the space $\K^{\C}_n$ becomes an associative algebra without unit with the product
+Let $\K^{\C}_n$ be the vector space over $\mbb Q(v)$ spanned by the formal symbols $[A]$ where $A \in \widetilde \Xi_n$.
+By Proposition ~\ref{new-10.2.1} and applying a standard argument, the space $\K^{\C}_n$ becomes an associative algebra without unit with the product

 where $G_i(v, v')$ and $Z_i$ for all $1\leq i\leq m$ are as in Proposition ~\ref{new-10.2.1}.
 Corollary ~\ref{K-A-leading} implies the following.